david-buzas/tech-test-laravel-vue/Readme.md

 `./auth0 login`

-This will require you to open the prompted link in your browser and grant all the neccesary permission.
+This will require you to open the prompted link in your browser and grant all the necessary permission.
-### 5. b) Create auth0 app
+### 5. b) Create auth0 apps
 Now run the next command:

 `./auth0 apps create \